Here’s a look at the life of writer and activist Gloria Steinem.

 Education: Smith College, B.A., 1956

-Steinem's grandmother, Pauline Perlmutter Steinem, was the president of the Ohio Woman Suffrage Association.
+Steinem’s paternal grandmother, Pauline Perlmutter Steinem, was the president of the Ohio Woman Suffrage Association.

-Did not spend a full year in school until age twelve.
+Did not spend a full year in school until age 12.

 1956-1958 - Lives in India on a Chester Bowles Fellowship.

-1960 - Moves to New York City and begins working at Help! magazine.
+1960 - Moves to New York and begins working at Help! magazine.

 1963 - Works undercover as a “Bunny” at the Playboy Club in New York and then writes an exposé about the poor pay and working conditions.

-November 18-21, 1977 - Organizes the National Women's conference in Houston, Texas.
-The conference is the first and only to be backed by the U.S. government, and its purpose was not lawmaking but proposing recommendations for widespread gender equality.
+November 18-21, 1977 - Organizes and attends the National Women’s conference in Texas.
+The conference is the first to be backed by the US government, and its purpose was not lawmaking but proposing recommendations for widespread gender equality.

 April 22, 1993 - Celebrates the first “Take Our Daughters To Work Day,” an educational program created by the Ms. Foundation to give girls a voice and presence in the workplace.